Top Tips for STEP 2

 UPDATE: From 2024, OCR will be replacing CAAT as the official testing body for STEP.
 The STEP 2 and 3 test papers will not be changing dramatically.
 For more information on scoring and important dates, please see the OCR website.

-The STEP 2 syllabus is based on all of A-level Maths and AS-level Further Maths.
-Common topics in STEP 2 include:
+The STEP 2 Cambridge syllabus is based on all of A-level Maths and AS-level Further Maths.
+Common topics in the STEP 2 exam include:

 • Polynomials